1st/python-on-macos/README.md

 ### Python virtualenv

-If your virtual environments are broken, then you need to recreate links to the newver version of Python.
+If your virtual environments are broken, then you need to recreate links to the newer version of Python.

 Do these two commands *for each* of your project:
 ```shell